-Melanie Black Dubis, Treasurer
+Melanie Black Dubis, Acting Co-Chair

 Melanie is a partner in the law firm of Parker Poe.
 In 1992, Melanie graduated with honors from the University of North Carolina at Chapel Hill.
 She earned her law degree in 1995, attending Vanderbilt University.
 At Parker Poe, she handles commercial disputes at the trial and appellate level for corporate and individual clients in the pharmaceutical, manufacturing, insurance, financial services and technology industries.
 Melanie has experience in North Carolina state and federal courts, the U.S. Court of Appeals for the Fourth and Federal Circuits, and in arbitration proceedings.
 She and her husband are avid runners.

 Andy May is a Master Certified Mortgage Banker.
 He graduated from the Fuqua School of Business, Duke University.
 He is the founder of Andy May Group, LLC and has worked for some of the country’s largest insurance and banking entities.
 Andy and his wife, Sara, have three daughters and support many civic organizations throughout the great State of North Carolina.